asyrul21/recode-beginner-python/README.md

 This is the official repository of the course, which contains all the materials you need throughout the course.

+UPDATE: This repostiory has been moved to the shared One Drive folder.

 To clone this repository to your local machine, follow these steps:

 1. Copy the link of this repo by clicking the Code button on the right and click the copy the link or click the clipboard button: